activerecord-hackery/squeel/README.md

 blocks.
 Inside a block, the Squeel query DSL can be used.
 Note the use of curly braces in these examples instead of parentheses. `{}` denotes a Squeel DSL query.

-Stubs and keypaths are the two primary building blocks used in a Squeel DSL query, so before we go on, let's take a look at them.
-Most of the other examples that follow will be based on this "symbol-less" syntax, so it might look a bit foreign otherwise.
+Stubs and keypaths are the two primary building blocks used in a Squeel DSL query, so we'll start by taking a look at them.
+Most of the other examples that follow will be based on this "symbol-less" block syntax.

+*An important gotcha, before we begin:* The Squeel DSL works its magic using `instance_eval`.
+If you've been working with Ruby for a while, you'll know immediately that this means that _inside_ a Squeel DSL block, `self` isn't the same thing that it is _outside_ the block.

+This carries with it an important implication: <strong>Instance variables and instance methods inside the block won't refer to your object's variables/methods.</strong>

+Don't worry, Squeel's got you covered.
+Use one of the following methods to get access to your object's methods and variables:

+  1. Assign the variable locally before the DSL block, and access it as you would normally.
+  2. Supply and arity to the DSL block, as in `Person.where{|dsl| dsl.name == @my_name}`
+     Downside: You'll need to prefix stubs, keypaths, and functions (explained below) with the DSL object.
+  3. Wrap the method or instance variable inside the block with `my{}`.
+     `Person.where{name == my{some_method_to_return_a_name}}`

 ### Stubs